tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2024-09-07-kpw-godzina-zero-2024.md

 * From England, "Multiversal" Alexander Roth and "Big Wavy" Roy Johnson, competing as "The 87".
 * One half of Die Ordnung, former [KPW Tag Team champions](@/c/kpw-tag-team-championship.md): German wrestler Hans Schulte.
 * The reigning KPW Champion, Italian wrestler Red Scorpion, in only his second defense of the title since winning it at [last year's event](@/e/kpw/2023-08-18-kpw-godzina-zero-2023.md).
-* Spanish wrestler Carlos Zamora, in his second appearance, previously seen at [Arena 18](@/e/kpw/2022-03-18-kpw-arena-18-powrot-do-przyszlosci.md).
+* Spanish wrestler Carlos Zamora, in his second appearance, previously seen at [Godzina Zero 2019](@/e/kpw/2019-08-17-kpw-godzina-zero-2019.md).
 * Also from Germany, Flexos, previously seen at [Arena 22](@/e/kpw/2023-05-19-kpw-arena-22.md)
 * Scottish wrestler Jack Jester, making his KPW debut.
 Jack is a veteran of ICW, and their Heavyweight champion in his second reign.
 * "Anglo-Greek Warrior" Reece Alexios, competing primarily in UK and recently in Australia, making his KPW debut.